suman20041/62Days-CodeSprint-WebDev-Challenge/Project/HTML,CSS,JS/CSS Animation Collection - Space/README.md

 ### 📋 Copying Animation CSS to your clipbaord

 Click **Copy CSS** on any card.
 The button copies the CSS snippet for that animation (keyframes + class) so you can reuse it elsewhere.

+---

+### Contributing

+Contributions are welcome!
+You are free to improve the existing animations and even add more animations to the collection, as well as modify the site layout, etc.